github/developer.github.com/content/v3/repos/deployments.md

 Deployments are a request for a specific ref(branch,sha,tag) to be deployed.
 GitHub then dispatches deployment events that external services can listen for and act on.
-This enables developers and organizations to build tooling around deployments without having to worry about implementation details of delivering different types of applications (web,native).
+This enables developers and organizations to build loosely-coupled tooling around deployments, without having to worry about implementation details of delivering different types of applications (e.g., web, native).

 Deployment Statuses allow external services to mark deployments with a 'success', 'failure', 'error', or 'pending' state, which can then be consumed